nvellon/hal/README.md

 }
 ```

-For a given Product struct:
+For a given Product struct, this would be the `hal.Mapper` implementation:

 ```go
 type Product struct {